sarahmed-prog/house-price-app/README.md

 Project Goal

-The goal of this project is to provide a complete Machine Learning application where a trained model can be accessed through an API and used through a user-friendly web interface.
+The main goal of this project was to build a complete Machine Learning application, starting from preparing the dataset and training the model, then connecting the model to a FastAPI backend and creating a simple web interface for making predictions.